 Work with a Professional Property Manager

 Since being a landlord comes with many duties and responsibilities, working with a professional property manager in Leesburg is a great alternative to self-management.
-A professional property manager can help you manage the day-to-day tasks of being a landlord, so you can focus on other endeavors.
+A professional property manager can help you manage the day-to-day tasks of being a landlord such as writing a lease agreement for you, so you can focus on other endeavors.

 Some of the things a property manager can do for you include marketing your rental property, screening applicants, and making sure only highly qualified tenants are accepted.
 Property managers can also deal with rent collection, as well as property inspection, repairs, and maintenance.